geonetwork/core-geonetwork/software_development/DEVELOPMENT.md

 The eclipse code template `code_quality/code_tempalte.xml` provided for Eclipse.

-When creatinga new file:
+When creating a new file:

-* Indicate copyright with current year (when you are creating the file)/
+* Indicate copyright with the current year (when you are creating the file)/

   ```
   * Copyright (C) 2021 Food and Agriculture Organization of the